gSchool/ada-pre-course/01-pre-ada01/04-keyboard-input/04-keyboard-input.md

 ### `chomp`

 When the user enters the data and then presses enter (or return) a `\n` (also called a newline character) is added to the end of the line.
-In some cases you don't want this character at the end, `chomp` removes that newline character
+In most cases you don't want this character at the end, `chomp` removes that newline character

 So we often combine them with `gets.chomp`.